karlospn/mytechramblings-site-source-code/content/posts/build-an-api-that-tweets-using-azure-openai-and-langchain.md

 2. The API fetches the content from the ``uri`` website.
-3. The text content is split into multiple chunks, the reason to split it into multiple parts is that the text might be too long to be summarized by a single request to Azure OpenAI.
+3. The text content is split into multiple chunks.
+The reason to split it into multiple parts is that the text might be too long to be summarized by a single request to Azure OpenAI.
 4. Every chunk gets summarized independently using Azure OpenAI.
 5. All the summarized chunks are put together in a single piece of text and summarized again with Azure OpenAI.
-The result is the tweet.
+The resulting text is the tweet.
 6. The tweet gets posted to Twitter.